 Update (Dec.
 11, 2019): Today, Sens.
 Jon Tester and Steve Daines introduced the Montana Water Rights Protection Act, which would ratify the CSKT Water Compact and restore management of the National Bison Range to the CSKT.
 We commend both Sens.
 Tester and Daines for introducing the bill, and we're pleased that the legislation will also enable the CSKT to manage the National Bison Range.
 This corrects an injustice, of the range having been taken away from the CSKT, and it gives the tribes the opportunity to incorporate the range into its rich network of conservation areas.

-In the mid 19th century, the federal government systematically removed three tribes -- the Bitterroot Salish, Upper Pend d’Oreille, and the Kootenai -- from their land and forced them to sign a treaty creating the Flathead Indian Reservation in western Montana.
+Original post: In the mid 19th century, the federal government systematically removed three tribes -- the Bitterroot Salish, Upper Pend d’Oreille, and the Kootenai -- from their land and forced them to sign a treaty creating the Flathead Indian Reservation in western Montana.
 The reservation is now home to those tribes, a home much reduced from their original territory, which covered all of western Montana and parts of Idaho, Wyoming, and British Columbia.
 Since that treaty was signed, these three tribes have been united governmentally as the Confederated Salish and Kootenai Tribes (CSKT).

 Hundreds of thousands of acres these three tribes ceded to the United States as part of the treaty are today public lands.

 The treaty did guarantee water rights to the CSKT throughout that former territory.
 However, the federal and state governments violated those rights again and again in the decades following the treaty by creating diversions and buildinng a poorly-maintained irrigation project, which resulted in damages to many riparian areas and fisheries.